Akua Shōma: Career

 Akua comes from a family of car dealers, and he took exams at a vocational school to become a certified auto mechanic.
 Joining Tatsunami stable in November 2010, just a few months later his hometown of Ōarai, Ibaraki was badly hit by the 2011 Tōhoku earthquake and tsunami.
 He considered quitting sumo and returning home to help out, but was persuaded by his father (who had won a national wrestling competition at junior high school) to continue.
 Originally known as Toyononami, he changed his shikona to Akua in March 2014, after the Aqua World aquarium in his hometown.

 Akua made his makuuchi debut in November 2020, shortly after turning 30 years of age.
 He secured a winning record in his top division debut by winning his eighth bout on the fourteenth day, defeating Kotoekō.

 In December 2020, he was one of several members of his stable to test positive for COVID-19.
 He took part in the following January 2021 tournament but could only score 5–10 and was demoted back to jūryō.
 He returned to makuuchi in May 2021 but again only scored 5–10 and was demoted.
 In November 2021 Akua was promoted to the top division for the third time, and on this occasion managed a winning record, securing his eighth victory on Day 13.
 In January 2022 he was promoted to his highest rank to date of maegashira 10, but scored only four wins against eleven losses.
 In March he scored 4–11 again and faces demotion to jūryō.

 He has twice been involved in car accidents while a passenger travelling to the Ryōgoku Kokugikan, being rear-ended on the fifth day of the November 2020 tournament and suffering whiplash, and being hit by an uninsured car while leaving a toll booth on the expressway during the March 2021 tournament, resulting in a sprain of his cervical spine.

+At the May 2025 tournament Akua, then ranked at the top of makushita, began performing the yumitori-shiki (bow-twirling ceremony) following each day's final top division match.